|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 RB: Guy Demel (Ivory Coast)

 Demel started his career in France with Nîmes Olympique before joining English club Arsenal in 2000.
 He then played in Germany for ten years, signing for Borussia Dortmund in 2001 and then Hamburger SV in 2005.
-He returned to England with West Ham United in 2011, leaving the club in 2015 and subsequently joining Dundee United.
+He also played with West Ham United and Dundee United.
 Demel was born in France but represented Ivory Coast making 35 appearances.
 He was in the Ivorian squad for the 2006 and 2010 World Cups and the 2006 Africa Cup of Nations.

 CB: Kalidou Koulibal (Senegal)